QuiltMC/rfcs/structure/0006-governance.md

 - **Rationale and Alternatives**:
   - Is there already a team responsible for the described tasks?
-  - If this RFC doesn't pass, who would be responsible for the described tasks?
+  - If this RFC doesn't pass, which team would be responsible for the described tasks?

 - **Prior Art**:
   - Are there other organizations or projects with comparable tasks?